 The City Clerk has a statutory duty to record the official minutes of all City Council meetings; maintain original resolutions and ordinances, and is the custodian of the City seal.
 Additionally, she is the chief election officer for municipal elections.
 The City Clerk's office is the depository for all-official documents and records.
 The Clerk assists and supports the public and City departments by making available the records necessary for the City to advance its administrative, legal and legislative functions.
 The City Clerk encourages the use of cost-saving/productivity improving record management techniques throughout the City.
 The City Clerk prepares all necessary documents for public hearings, posts notices and copies of ordinances as required by law and maintains and updates the Municipal Code.

-The Human Resource Division not only helps to maintain the most important asset of the company - the employees - but it also helps in protecting employees rights.
+The Human Resource Division not only helps to maintain the most important asset of the company - the employees - but it also helps in protecting employee rights.

 The purpose of the Human Resources Division is to establish, develop, maintain, and communicate office policies throughout the entire company and to represent, help, advise, and consult with the employees, while simultaneously keeping the overall best interests of the company in mind.
 The Human Resource Division develops hiring plans and recruiting policies, handles compensation and salary administration.
 It also works for affirmative action and handles employee relations, separations, contracts, performance reviews, benefits, 457 deferred compensation and CalPERS Retirement plans, and maintains employee official Personnel Records.
 Human Resources develop official documentation, workplace ethics/code of conduct, employee handbooks, employee training programs, award/reward programs and community connections.